Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Introduction

-If the matrix $\AAA$ is lower triangular with at least one nonzero diagonal entry, the method is said to be diagonally implicit.
-Diagonally implicit Runge-Kutta (DIRK) methods can be unconditionally stable, and their stage equations can be solved sequentially, whereas the stage equations of fully implicit RK (IRK) methods must be solved simultaneously.
+It is assumed throughout this work that $c_i = \sum_j a_{i,j}$.
+If the matrix $\AAA$ in $\eqref{ButcherTab}$ is lower triangular with at least one nonzero diagonal entry, the method is said to be diagonally implicit.
+Diagonally implicit Runge-Kutta (DIRK) methods can be unconditionally stable, and their stage equations \eqref{RK1} can be solved sequentially, whereas in fully implicit Runge-Kutta (IRK) methods, the stage equations are solved simultaneously.
+Subclasses of DIRK methods include singly diagonally implicit Runge-Kutta (SDIRK) methods in which the diagonal elements of the matrix $\AAA$ are identical, and explicit first stage diagonally implicit Runge-Kutta (EDIRK) methods; these are DIRK methods satisfying $a_{1,1}=0$.
+The intersection of these two subclasses is that of explicit first stage singly diagonally implicit Runge-Kutta (ESDIRK) methods.
+SDIRK methods are an efficient choice when using an algebraic solver in which the linear algebra is handled by a direct method based on matrix factorization, since the factorization can be reused across stages \cite{alexander1977diagonally}.
+Meanwhile, EDIRK methods can be designed to have stage order two (cf. section \ref{stgordersec}).
+We henceforth refer to these subclasses of DIRK methods as DIRK-type methods.

+Another class of IVPs whose solution can be approximated by RK methods is index-1 semi-explicit differential-algebraic equations (DAEs).
+Such equations take the general form

+for sufficiently smooth functions $f$ and $g$, consistent initial conditions (i.e., $g(y_0, z_0) = 0$), and an invertible Jacobian $\partial g /\partial z$.
+The unknowns in $\eqref{DAE}$ are the differential variables $y$ and the algebraic variables $z$.
+The RK iteration for $\eqref{DAE}$ is given by \cite[Sec.
+VI.1]{wanner1996solving}:

+where $\mathbf{W} := \AAA^{-1} = [w_{i,j}]$.
+If $\AAA$ is not invertible (e.g., if ESDIRK method is used), then the approximation of the algebraic variable \eqref{algebRK1} can be performed instead by solving the algebraic equation \cite[Sec.
+VI.1]{wanner1996solving}

+provided $y_{n+1}$ is available.
+The DAE $\eqref{DAE}$ can be viewed as a reduced version of the singularly perturbed ODE system